 To ensure the university adheres to its mission, campus-wide efforts are made to balance space use with NC State’s educational mission and sustainability.
-This balance includes land use (agriculture, industrial, open space, etc), conservation and protection of natural areas, restoration and repairing damaged natural areas, stormwater runoff , managing the grounds and landscape and space utilization.
+This balance includes land use — agriculture, industrial, open spaces — conservation and protection of natural areas, restoration and repairing damaged natural areas, stormwater runoff , managing the grounds, and landscape and space utilization.

 Get the latest news about sustainable land use on campus

 Through its master planning process, NC State examines the institution’s impact on the surrounding community and attempts to minimize any detrimental effects.
 Several of the guiding principles in the university’s Physical Master Plan illustrate NC State’s commitment to sustainability, a pedestrian-oriented campus, open space and responsible development.

 More and more NC State is considering sustainability it campus landscapes.
 Native, drought-tolerant plants are integrated where possible, as is permeable pavement and rain gardens — many of which have been designed and installed by NC State horticulture and landscape design students.